 This study extends existing research by addressing the issue of possible conflict residing within the mind of the EQR arising from a goal to be accurate, when accompanied by directional goals (i.e., pressure to "concur" with the engagement partner's conclusions).
 Often, the EQR and the engagement partner are from the same office or economic unit within the firm.
 Because of this, the engagement partner and the EQR could have administrative, economic, or social ties that could create pressure for the EQR to agree with the engagement partner's conclusions.
-For example, one of the two partners may evaluate the performance of the other partner, the two partners could have common economic interests, and the two partners could have close social ties outside of the work environment.
+For example, one of the two partners may evaluate the performance of the other partner, the two partners could have close social ties outside of the work environment.